-We analyze the outputs of the Western Mediterranean Operational prediction system (WMOP2, Juza et al., 2016; Mourre et al., 2018) developed at the Balearic Islands Coastal Observing and Forecasting System (SOCIB, Tintoré et al., 2013).
-WMOP is a 2-km regional configuration of the ROMS modelling system (Shchepetkin and McWilliams, 2005) implemented over the Western Mediterranean Sea.
-It uses high-resolution (1h, 2.5km) atmospheric forcing from the HARMONIE-AROME model (Bengtsson et al., 2017) provided by AEMET.
-Notice that before February 2019, the HIRLAM model was used as atmospheric forcing with a resolution of 5km and 1h (3h before March 2017).
-WMOP downscales the conditions of the Copernicus Marine Service Mediterranean analysis and forecast model (CMEMS-MED, Clementi et al., 2021), which are used as open boundary conditions.
-It also includes assimilation of observations from satellite SST, along-track sea level anomaly, Argo temperature and salinity profiles as well as surface currents in the Ibiza channel applying a local multimodel Ensemble Optimal Interpolation approach as described in Hernández-Lasheras and Mourre (2018) and Hernández-Lasheras et al. (2022), with a 3-day cycle.
+We analyse the outputs of the Western Mediterranean Operational Prediction System (WMOP; Juza et al., 2016; Mourre et al., 2018) developed at the Balearic Islands Coastal Observing and Forecasting System (SOCIB; Tintoré et al., 2013).
+The WMOP is a 2 km regional configuration of the Regional Ocean Modeling System (ROMS; Shchepetkin and McWilliams, 2005) implemented over the western Mediterranean Sea.
+It uses high-resolution (1 h, 2.5 km) atmospheric forcing from the HARMONIE-AROME model (Bengtsson et al., 2017) provided by AEMET.
+Notice that before February 2019, the HIRLAM model was used as atmospheric forcing with a resolution of 5 km and 1 h (3 h before March 2017).
+The WMOP downscales the conditions of the Copernicus Marine Service Mediterranean analysis and forecast model (CMEMS-MED; Clementi et al., 2021), which are used as open boundary conditions.
+It also includes assimilation of observations from satellite SST, along-track sea level anomaly, Argo temperature and salinity profiles as well as surface currents in the Ibiza channel, applying a local multimodel ensemble optimal interpolation approach as described in Hernandez-Lasheras and Mourre (2018) and Hernandez-Lasheras et al. (2021), with a 3 d cycle.

-We also consider the outputs of the CMEMS-MED model, which provides a spatial resolution of around 4km.
-This system includes variational data assimilation of temperature and salinity vertical profiles and along track satellite Sea Level Anomaly observations through a 3DVAR scheme (Dobricic and Pinardi, 2008).
-The atmospheric forcing is provided by the predictions from the European Center for Medium-Range Weather Forecasts3 with a spatial resolution close to 10km and a temporal resolution of 1h.
+We also consider the outputs of the CMEMS-MED model, which provides a spatial resolution of around 4 km.
+This system includes variational data assimilation of temperature and salinity vertical profiles and along-track satellite sea level anomaly observations through a 3D-VAR scheme (Dobricic and Pinardi, 2008).
+The atmospheric forcing is provided by the predictions from the European Centre for Medium-Range Weather Forecasts with a spatial resolution close to 10 km and a temporal resolution of 1 h.

-2.2 Ocean color satellite observations
+2.2 Ocean colour satellite observations

-High resolution ocean color imagery was analyzed to detect the enhancement of the surface chlorophyll-a (Chla) concentration during the upwelling.
-The Level-3 ocean color product distributed by the Copernicus Marine Service (Volpe et al. 2019) was used.
-It provides surface Chla concentration from the OLCI Instrument onboard the Sentinel-3 satellite with a 300m-resolution.
-Notice that clouds were present over the study area during the storm period, which limited the availability of exploitable highresolution satellite observations.
-The Sentinel3-OLCI observations were the only available satellite data that were found to give relevant information for the detection of the upwelling signature during the study period.
+High-resolution ocean colour imagery was analysed to detect the enhancement of the surface chlorophyll a (Chl a) concentration during the upwelling.
+The Level 3 ocean colour product distributed by the Copernicus Marine Service (Volpe et al., 2019) was used.
+It provides surface Chl a concentration from the OLCI on board the Sentinel-3 satellite with a 300 m resolution.
+Notice that clouds were present over the study area during the storm period, which limited the availability of exploitable high-resolution satellite observations.
+The Sentinel-3 OLCI observations were the only available satellite data that were found to give relevant information for the detection of the upwelling signature during the study period.